menu

 Demographics

-The percentage of people in Annabella - Koosharem who are college-educated is somewhat higher than the average US community of 21.84%: 26.00% of adults in Annabella - Koosharem have at least a bachelor's degree.
+The overall education level of Annabella - Koosharem citizens is substantially higher than the typical US community, as 29.78% of adults in Annabella - Koosharem have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Annabella - Koosharem in 2022 was $31,922, which is middle income relative to Utah and the nation.
-This equates to an annual income of $127,688 for a family of four.
+The per capita income in Annabella - Koosharem in 2022 was $32,967, which is lower middle income relative to Utah, and middle income relative to the rest of the US.
+This equates to an annual income of $131,868 for a family of four.
 However, Annabella - Koosharem contains both very wealthy and poor people as well.

 The people who call Annabella - Koosharem home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Annabella - Koosharem residents report their race to be White, followed by Native American.
-Important ancestries of people in Annabella - Koosharem include English, Danish, German, Irish, and Scottish.
+The greatest number of Annabella - Koosharem residents report their race to be White, followed by Asian.
+Important ancestries of people in Annabella - Koosharem include English, Danish, German, European, and Irish.

 The most common language spoken in Annabella - Koosharem is English.
 Other important languages spoken here include Spanish and Italian.